mikalai-hryb/notes/kubernetes.md

 <li><details>
 <summary><b>What is Service?</b></summary>

+A Kubernetes service is a logical abstraction for a deployed group of pods in a cluster (which all perform the same function).
+Since pods are ephemeral, a service enables a group of pods, which provide specific functions (web services, image processing, etc.) to be assigned a name and unique IP address (clusterIP).

 A Service is a method for exposing a network application that is running as one or more Pods in your cluster.
 The Service API, part of Kubernetes, is an abstraction to help you expose groups of Pods over a network.
 It defines a logical set of Pods and a policy by which to access them.